01satria/LauncherAppv2/README.md

 A minimal task list that remembers everything.
 Check things off with a satisfying animated tick.
 No accounts, no sync, no nonsense.

 ### ⏳ Countdown
-Track what matters — birthdays, deadlines, trips.
-Color-coded so you always know how close you are.
+Track what matters like birthdays, deadlines, trips.
+Color coded so you always know how close you are.

 ---